jepoycerujano/AWS_Serverless_DynamoDb_CRUD/README.md

-# workflow master
+# aws-serverles-crud

 ### What is this repository for? ###

-* Microservice for  workflow master
+* this is to performed basic CRUD functions

 ### How do I get set up? ###